 Unaizah had changed beyond recognition.
 One could only imagine what the oil boom had done to Saudi cities.

-As I strolled, the orchard’s owner approached me and greeted me.
+As I strolled, the orchard’s owner approached and greeted me.
 I returned the greeting and explained that we were drivers resting while our cars cooled.

-He then insisted: “Tell your companions not to cook lunch.
+He then insisted, “Tell your companions not to cook lunch.
 You will all have your meal here in my orchard.”

 I hesitated, but he was persistent.

-As we walked together, a long-buried memory resurfaced — the story of the bullet belt and the merchant.
-I said, “Uncle, I have not been to Unaizah in 20 years, but I have a story here…” — and I recounted the tale.
+I said, “Uncle, I haven’t been to Unaizah in 20 years, but I have a story here…” and I recounted the tale.

 The old man asked, “Do you remember what the merchant looked like?”